wadcom/kisarra-docs/README.md

   - Set up a continuous route between two points (e.g., base and Depot) to transport supplies automatically.

 Supply Trucks support zones by refilling all units within the zone.
+A truck will pick up supplies from the nearest supply source and travel to the zone to refill units located there.

 If a Supply Truck is stuck without supplies within a supported zone, other Supply Trucks will refill it up to the amount required for the recipient Supply Truck to return to the nearest supply source and refill itself.

 To refill a unit, a Supply Truck has to be within 10km of the receiving unit.